Hoa Binh Province General Information

 The topography has both mountains and narrow valleys.
 The annual average temperature varies between 23 and 25oC.

 The culture of Hoa Binh combines several ethnic groups with their own languages, traditional literature, and festivals.

-Tourists especially enjoy the ethnic speciality dishes including rice cooked in bamboo and grilled meat.
+Tourists especially enjoy the ethnic specialty dishes including rice cooked in bamboo and grilled meat.
 At night, visitors can stay in stilt houses at Lac Village in Mai Chau Valley, enjoy watching traditional dancing, music performances (bronze drums, gongs), and Thai minority singing and dancing.
-The remote Muong, Dao, Tay minority villages draw visitors who like study the life of ethnic groups.
+The remote Muong, Dao, Tay minority villages draw visitors who like to study the life of ethnic groups.
 Beautiful brocade and forest products are interesting souvenirs.

-Mountainous terrain with Thac Bo, Hoa Tien grottoes, Ret Cave, Pu Nooc Primitive forest and many clean springs are suitable for swimming, climbing, walking, and hunting.
+Mountainous terrain with Thac Bo, Hoa Tien grottoes, Ret Cave, Pu Nooc Primitive forest, and many clean springs are suitable for swimming, climbing, walking, and hunting.
 Visitors are also fascinated by the superb beauty of Hoa Binh Hydroelectric Power Plant, the second largest one in Vietnam.
 Boating on Da River is an enjoyable feeling.

 Road and water transportation are convenient.
 There is National Highway No. 6 from Hanoi via Ha Tay to Hoa Binh, Son La, National Highway No. 15 from Mai Chau to Thanh Hoa, National Highway No. 12B from Hoa Binh to Nho Quan (Ninh Binh).